~ Sandal Magna Castle ~

 at the Battle of Pevensey.

-William II de Warrene [William de Placetis]
+William II de Warenne [William de Placetis]

-2nd earl de Warrene, b.
+2nd earl de Warenne, b.
 1081, d.1138.
 He married

 Isabel [=Elizabeth] de Vermandois (her second marriage after Robert